-In order to understand this parable, we must first understand the parable of the fig tree.
+In order to understand this parable, our Lord told us that we must first understand the parables of the fig tree.

 What are parables?